grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 At the other end of the cargo hold Captain Percy found Shakes had made his way back from the cafe and was having a conversation with Hemi through the hatch into the forward battery compartment.
 He stepped a little to the side as she came up so she could join in.

 "Captain Percy.
-Hemi and I are talking about disconnecting my boat from the _Prospect_ at this point."
+Hemi and I are talking about disconnecting my boat from the _Prospect_."

 "You got the _Gnat_ refueled already?"
 Percy was a little surprised they had been able to move that quickly.

-"Naw."
+"Fuck naw."
 Said Shakes.
 "But if you look back toward the end of the battery compartment, to the hatch down to the _Gnat_, you can see we've still got the _Gnat's_ batteries connected up to the circuit.
 That means since we've been charging the _Prospect's_ batteries," he nodded toward the heavy cables hanging from the _Prospect's_ cargo hatch and running up the middle of the cargo hold, "we've been feeding the _Gnat_ juice too.
-Hemi here figures there's enough charge on now that I could move the _Gnat_ to its own slip, and refuel there. ...Sending the bill to y'all of course."
+Hemi here figures there's enough charge on now that I could move the _Gnat_ to its own slip, and refuel there. ...Sending the fuckin' bill to y'all of course."

 Hemi nodded.

-"And bonus," Shakes continued, "with that fancy fucking mating collar y'all added to the _Gnat_, I can dock in a regular slip for small boats instead of using one of those ridiculous universal docking tubes that they charge extra dock fees for."
+"And bonus," Shakes continued, "with that fancy fucking mating collar added to the _Gnat_, I can dock in a regular slip for small boats instead of using one of those ridiculous universal docking tubes that they charge extra fuckin' dock fees for."

 Percy looked at Hemi.
 "Do we have more use for the _Gnat_ now Hemi?"

 "As a spare battery bank?
 No. In fact keeping it connected it just slowing down our own charging process."

 "Alright then."
 Said Percy.
-"Get that leech off my boat."
+"Get that leech off my fuckin' boat."

 Shakes grinned.
-"Applying that leech _saved_ your boat."
+"Applying that leech _saved_ your fuckin' boat."

 Percy grinned and patted him on the arm.

-"Hemi," said Shakes, "don't forget to return those manuals.
+"Hemi," said Shakes, "don't forget to return those fuckin' manuals."

 It didn't take too long for Hemi to seal Shakes into the _Gnat_ with his engine manuals and get it disconnected from the _Prospect_.
-Though Hemi wanted some help coiling and stowing the heavy jumper wires they no longer needed and it took a while to find one of the deck crew to help him.
+Though Hemi wanted some help coiling and stowing the heavy jumper wires they no longer needed, and it took a while to find one of the deck crew to help him.

 Shakes steered the _Gnat_ further down the docking bay, and got it mated up to slip fifteen.
 After popping the _Gnat's_ hatch at that slip, he started the process of negotiating with the dock workers for finishing the job of getting the batteries charged up, and refueling the fuel ballast tanks.
 Pretty soon, the _Gnat_ was gorging on its own set of umbilicals running down through its sail hatch and into its belly.

 [//]: # (### Hemi and Percy have dinner)

 Refueling, recharging, and repairs were busily carried out over the next six hours or so.
-There were many people coming and going and crawling around in her boat.
-That made Captain Percy uncomfortable --- almost all of the time she knew exactly who was aboard her submarine.
-In dock like this was the only time there was open access to her boat.
+Captain Percy was uncomfortable with how many people were coming and going and crawling around in her boat.
+In the long expanses of time that she lived inside this steel tube, during most of it she knew exactly who was aboard her submarine.
+In dock like there was an unusual and discomforting open access to her boat.
 Just another reason to be on the move, as far as she was concerned.

 All of the activity meant that Hemi was probably spending heavily to get things done quickly.
 Considering the condition they came in, in normal circumstances they would plan on staying on the dock for a week or two.
-Hell, with the damage to the hull the _Prospect_ should really go into dry dock for serious repairs --- but that required a monetary flushness that was far beyond a single good-paying job.
+Hell, with the damage to the hull the _Prospect_ should really go into dry dock for serious repairs --- but that required a monetary flushness that was far beyond a single well-paid job.

-Getting the boat ready to go out again so quickly was not just expensive, it also meant cutting some corners that Percy wasn't happy about.
+Getting the boat ready to go out again so quickly was not just expensive, it also meant cutting some corners that Percy was not happy about.
 The repairs to the hull continued to be a foul mess of patches and half-competent welds.
 Through Chips' streaming curses from the bow Percy got the impression that Chips felt she had done a better job welding underwater while the boat was moving than this whole team of ruddy thick-fingered men were doing with the boat dry and steady.

 The only fuel Hemi could contract for on the dock on such short notice was a gritty and sludgy bunker.
 Chips was also not going to be happy about feeding that stuff to her engine when she found out about that.

 By dinner time most of the critical repair and refueling work was wrapping up.
 Most of the crew took off for the cafe on the exchange floor to find some grub.
-Hemi and Percy stayed behind and ate in the _Prospect's_ galley, though they prepped dinner from fresher food items they had bought off the dock that included a cabbage head and a bit of gristly meat.
+Hemi and Percy stayed behind and ate in the _Prospect's_ galley, though they prepped dinner from somewhat fresher food items they had bought off the dock that included a cabbage head and a bit of gristly meat.

-"What's left Hemi?"
+"What's left for us to do Hemi?"

 "We still have to charge the high and low pressure tank systems.
-It would be better to do that from the dock rather than from diesel while we're moving, if we can."
+It would be better to do that from the dock rather than from diesel while we are moving, if we can."

+[//]: # (A note here that could go anywhere: Hemi generally does not use contractions.
+Why?
+It's a mix of his being smart, educated, and English being his second language.
+He decided at some point it would be a simpler language for him to master --- and have precision over what he was saying --- if he avoided contractions.)

 Percy nodded.

 "And we should take on some more food, refill the fresh-water tanks, and lay in a normal spread of spare parts..."

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 "Yeah, I tried to start buying parts earlier today but got sidetracked by the job offer.
 Put Gregory on securing our food stocks."